Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

 \subsection{Traffic Assignment (step~\lgText{\fourCircled})}

-So far, we described how to create trips, each one containing the origin and the destination of a vehicle, and the time instant in which the vehicle should be inserted in the traffic simulation.
-Now we explain how to obtain \textbf{routes}.
-A route contain a list of edges, referring to specific sections of the road network.
-In other words, a route must be defined for a trip so that the vehicles know how to go from origin to destination.
+So far, we have described how to create trips, each specifying a vehicle's origin, destination, and the time at which it should be introduced into the traffic simulation.
+Now, we explain how to generate routes.
+A route consists of a sequence of edges that define the specific sections of the road network a vehicle must traverse during the simulation.
+In other words, a route must be assigned to each trip to ensure that vehicles can navigate from their origin to their destination.